janmilosh/adjuster-map/README.md

 Data file paths in the d3-map.js file (master branch) are for the production site and need to be altered in order to view the map locally or on github pages.
 A demo of this map is viewable at [http://nupykl.github.io/map-test/](http://nupykl.github.io/map-test/).

+To create new data, run: $ python adjusters.py from inside the map-data directory.